 We are doing our part as a community leader to help prevent further spread of the disease.
 But we remain diligent in our pledge to fight for justice for our impoverished and disadvantaged neighbors.

-- We will have limited participation in public events for the near future and are only participating in public events our staff members can attend safely.
+- We are beginning to attend more and more public events as our staff members can attend safely.
 Community members should check our online events listing for the most up-to-date list of both in-person and virtual events.

 - Any concerns or questions should be directed to firstname.lastname@example.org.